variantstudios/wisdomwaysacupuncture.com/_posts/2018-09-10-successfully-treat-fibroids-with-acupuncture--herbs.md

 However, more and more acupuncture schools aren't teaching students how to do this complex form of diagnosis, so modern Chinese medicine unfortunately looks more like “this is the disease, and this is the herbal formula to treat it”.

-So, there’s a few “fibroid” formulas, and “crampy period” formulas, etc.&nbsp; Each fibroid patient will get a cookie cutter treatment for "fibroids".
+So, there’s a few “fibroid” formulas, and “crampy period” formulas, etc.  Each fibroid patient will get a cookie cutter treatment for "fibroids".

 But this doesn’t work.

-And if an acupuncturist uses the medicine this way, which is unfortunately becoming more and more common, then the medicine is going to continue to be less and less powerful.&nbsp; There seems to be a growing list of conditions that I notice my colleagues think are “too much” for us to treat -- conditions that many of us treat every day.
+And if an acupuncturist uses the medicine this way, which is unfortunately becoming more and more common, then the medicine is going to continue to be less and less powerful.
+There seems to be a growing list of conditions that I notice my colleagues think are “too much” for us to treat – conditions that many of us treat every day.

 ## Do acupuncture and herbs work every time for small fibroids?